Introduction

 - or otherwise hard-to-debug differences between the CI runner and your local machine.

-We can do this by using an upload action, however, if typst-test
+You can do this by using an upload action, however, if typst-test

 .